- What should I expect if I am audited by the Wisconsin Department of Revenue?

 - The department will notify the taxpayer by mail of the results of the field audit.
 If there are adjustments, the taxpayer will receive an assessment or refund notice.
 If there is no tax due and no refund, a letter will be sent explaining that there is no change in the tax liability.

-For a more detailed description of the field audit, assessment, and refund processes refer to Wisconsin Publication 501, Field Audit of Wisconsin Tax Returns.
+For a more detailed description of the field audit, assessment, and refund processes refer to Publication 501, Field Audit of Wisconsin Tax Returns.

 If you disagree, you may do one of the following: